drmmrt/PROGETTO-ACTAM/README.markdown

 This function has the task to upload and save the set of choosen values of all the features in the firebase database.

+# Run It with Parcel

+In order to run the system, you can install "parcel" on your device and run the code with your PowerShell, or clic here and have fun!

 # Video Demo